digitale-kunst/website/src/content/af24/1_tavolta/index.md

 ---

+# TAVOLATA, Ausstellung von Studierendenarbeiten

-1. OG, DK Klassenräume
+\1.
+OG, DK Klassenräume
 EG Lager Damen-Toilette
-### TAVOLATA, Ausstellung von Studierendenarbeiten

 ### Margo Dubovska
 ### To the one I was not let to become